Welcome to today's edition of the Rush 24-7 podcast.

 Well, let's see now.

-Uh exercise and don't exercise.
+Exercise and don't exercise.

-Uh eat coffee or drink coffee, don't drink coffee.
+Eat coffee or drink coffee.

-Uh eat high carbs and low carbs.
+Eat high carbs or low carbs.

-Uh, here from the Wall Street Journal.
+The danger of daily aspirin here from the Wall Street Journal.

 There's nothing sacred.

-Uh must not be any, because I mean, if anybody can spot seminar callers, it's Snurdley, and then of course, uh I am the expert at seminar caller spotting.
+It must not be any because, I mean, if anybody can spot seminar callers, it's Snerdley.

-Here's some of the uh the state-controlled media headlines about the health care summit yesterday, Washington Post summit fails to bridge partisan gaps on health reform.
+Washington Post summit fails to bridge partisan gaps on health reform.

 Story details.

-Uh Democrats are not being honest about the costs.
+Democrats are not being honest about the costs.

 Obama had a disturbing tendency to dismiss arguments as talking points.

-Uh from the politico, the aftermath, confusion, conflict.
+From the Politico, the aftermath, confusion, conflict.

-Uh and the summary of this story is that if the goal was to make Republicans look bad, it failed.
+And the summary of this story is that if the goal was to make Republicans look bad, it failed.

-Which is uh interesting Republicans looked reasonable and sincere.
+Republicans looked reasonable and sincere.

-Republicans look as though that's odd.
+Republicans looked as though that's odd.

 But to these people, it is odd.

-News channels quickly lose interest in summit.
+News channels quickly lose interest in Summit.

 There's nothing to score.